Kenya: Kenyatta and Ruto presidencies

 In 2013, Kenya held its first general elections under the 2010 constitution.
 Uhuru Kenyatta won, though the result was unsuccessfully challenged at the Supreme Court by opposition leader Raila Odinga.
 Kenyatta was re-elected in 2017 in another disputed election.
 Odinga accused the Independent Electoral and Boundaries Commission of mismanaging the election and Kenyatta and his party of rigging.
 The Supreme Court overturned the results in a landmark ruling that established its position as an independent check on the president.
 In the repeated election, Kenyatta won after Odinga refused to participate, citing irregularities.

-In March 2018, a historic handshake between Kenyatta and Odinga signaled a period of reconciliation followed by economic growth and increased stability.
+In March 2018, a historic handshake between Kenyatta and Odinga signalled a period of reconciliation followed by economic growth and increased stability.
 Between 2019 and 2021, the two combined efforts to promote major changes to the Kenyan constitution, labelled the "Building Bridges Initiative" (BBI).
 They said their efforts were to improve inclusion and overcome the country's election system that often resulted in post-election violence.
-The BBI proposal called for broad expansion of the legislative and executive branches, including the creation of a prime minister with two deputies and an official leader of the opposition, reverting to selecting cabinet ministers from among the elected Members of Parliament, establishing up to 70 new constituencies, and adding up to 300 unelected members of Parliament (under an "affirmative action" plan).
+The BBI proposal called for broad expansion of the legislative and executive branches, including the creation of a prime minister with two deputies and an official leader of the opposition, reverting to selecting cabinet ministers from among the elected members of parliament, establishing up to 70 new constituencies, and adding up to 300 unelected members of Parliament (under an "affirmative action" plan).